-Do you happen to have an extra $14,000-plus that you can squeeze into your annual budget to cover the expenses involved in raising a child?
-If not, you may want to start planning now—well before the baby is on the way—because that’s what the U.S. Department of Agriculture estimates for the costs of child-rearing infants born in 2015.
+Do you happen to have an extra $14,000 (or more) you can squeeze out of your annual budget to cover the expenses involved in raising a child?
+If not, you might consider starting on your financial plans for a baby, because that’s what the U.S. Department of Agriculture (USDA) estimates for the costs of child-rearing per year.

-That’s according to “The Cost of Raising a Child,” the USDA’s annual report of what middle-income, married-couple families can expect.
+That’s according to “The Cost of Raising a Child,” the USDA’s annual report on what middle-income, married-couple families can expect in terms of the cost of raising a baby.
 The costs will vary, of course, depending on the family income level, the ages and number of children, and where you live.

 But get this: The estimated $233,610 tab covers birth through age 17 and doesn’t include the costs of a college education.
 That’s when the real spending party begins.

-What to do to keep your family financially solvent and still saving during these crucial child-rearing years and beyond?
-Here’s a quick checklist of things to keep in mind and in the bank:
+How can you keep your family financially solvent and still save during these crucial child-rearing years and beyond?
+Here’s a quick checklist of things to keep in mind and in the bank.

 TD Ameritrade does not provide legal or tax advice.
 Please consult your legal or tax advisor with regard to your specific tax circumstances.

 Market volatility, volume, and system availability may delay account access and trade executions.

 Past performance of a security or strategy does not guarantee future results or success.

 Options are not suitable for all investors as the special risks inherent to options trading may expose investors to potentially rapid and substantial losses.
 Options trading subject to TD Ameritrade review and approval.
 Please read Characteristics and Risks of Standardized Options before investing in options.

 Supporting documentation for any claims, comparisons, statistics, or other technical data will be supplied upon request.